Last Updated on

 Before you learn how a tax lien can impact your credit report, you want to understand the different tax lien statuses.

-When a tax lien has a released or paid status, your debts have been repaid and the IRS has released the lien.
+When a tax lien has a released or paid status, your back taxes have been repaid and the IRS has released the lien.
 Unfortunately, even though you no longer owe the IRS money, the lien itself will not automatically disappear from your report.
 After your lien has been released, it may take up to seven years before it will not be reflected on your credit report.

 Finally, a withdrawn tax lien is one the IRS has removed from the public record.
 These tax liens do not show up on your credit report and do not pose a risk to your credit score.